 Randy Meisner’s early bands in the 1960s included the Deacons/Thunderbirds, the Invaders, the Dynamics/Drivin’ Dynamics, and the Soul Survivors/The Poor.
 (After the Soul Survivors moved to California, they had a very brief period of calling themselves the North Serrano Blues Band, and they then changed their name to The Poor.)
 There is also a separate post for The Poor.
-The Dynamics in Scottsbluff, NE officially began November 23, 1961, and they later changed the name to the Drivin’ Dynamics.
+The Dynamics in Scottsbluff, Nebraska officially began November 23, 1961, and they later changed the name to the Drivin’ Dynamics.
 The Drivin’ Dynamics recorded three songs at Sully Records in Amarillo, TX in 1965, and two of those songs were released.
 The videos of those two songs are near the bottom of this page and also some others of Randy and Larry Soto singing lead in the Dynamics/Drivin’ Dynamics.

 From the archived Ken Sharp interview in Rock Cellar Magazine: